JetBrains/intellij-sdk-docs/products/dev_alternate_products.md

     }
 ```

-### Configuring Plugin Projects using the IntelliJ IDEA Product Attribute
+### Configuring Plugin Projects Using the IntelliJ IDEA Product Attribute
 If the `gradle-intellij-plugin` does not directly support an IntelliJ Platform-based product, the `build.gradle` file can still be configured to target the desired product.
 In this case, the `build.gradle` file is configured to use IntelliJ IDEA (Community or Ultimate Edition) as the basis for the available APIs.
 This does have the drawback that APIs not specific to the target product might accidentally be included in the plugin project.